 The Quezon City government aims to unveil its own molecular laboratory that will process the city’s specimens from its coronavirus disease (COVID-19) community testing in the last week of August once approved for operation by the Department of Health (DOH).

 The laboratory which can process 500 tests per day with only one to two days turnaround time, has already been accredited by DOH for level three.

 “We would like to thank one of our primary donors, Megaworld Corporation, for donating funds used to retrofit this building located in Barangay Teachers Village East and purchase equipment and supplies for this molecular laboratory,” Mayor Joy Belmonte said.

-The lady mayor added that the laboratory is also an investment that can process not only COVID-19 tests but also other medical tests such as tuberculosis, human immunodeficiency virus (HIV), dengue, among others.
+The mayor added that the laboratory is also an investment that can process not only COVID-19 tests but also other medical tests such as tuberculosis, human immunodeficiency virus (HIV), dengue, among others.

 Equipment, extraction machines, and other needed facilities have also been procured by the city from donations of the private sector.
 Aside from the laboratory itself, the three-floor building will have its own area for data encoding, and sleeping quarters for the workers assigned in the facility.

 The QC molecular laboratory will be manned by 20 members of the City Health Department (CHD) from medical technologists, pathologists, laboratory manager, and other manpower support who will undergo training for the highly technical requirements of the laboratory at the Research Institute for Tropical Medicine (RITM) next week.

 Joseph Juico, QC COVID-19 task force head, shared that while there were some challenges in putting up the laboratory, the city government is determined to beef up its efforts against COVID-19.